Data-Mining-Algorithms/Data-Mining-Algorithms/README.md

 # Data-Mining-Algorithms

 This project was developed for the Data Mining module at Teesside University with the aim to demonstrate and evaluate the use of popular computational techniques for data mining.
-The project contains implementations of popular Data Mining techniques such as Sequential Pattern Mining, Association Rules Mining, Collaborative Filtering and a variety of datasets to test on.
+The project contains implementations of popular Data Mining techniques such as Association Rules Mining, Collaborative Filtering and a variety of datasets to test on.

 ## Datasets:
 * [Online Retail](https://archive.ics.uci.edu/ml/datasets/Online+Retail) - 500k Records, times series transaction data.